voxpupuli/puppet-icinga2/README.md

 i.e. 'vhost => config in host.vars.vhosts'.
 Defaults to false.

 ##### `apply_target`
 An object type on which to target the apply rule.
+Valid values are `Host` and `Service`.
+Defaults to `Host`.

 ##### `assign`
 Assign user group members using the group assign rules.